 Rev. Julie Delezenne, Pastor

-Trish Pearce comes to us as a long time active member of St. Thomas Community Presbyterian Church in Shelby Township.
-She has been married for 30 years, has one daughter and she is currently pursuing a Culinary Degree at MCCC.
-She has served as a Sunday school teacher, Junior/Senior High youth mentor, deacon, elder and currently a Stephen Ministry Leader.
+Trish Pearce is a long time active member of St. Thomas Community Presbyterian Church in Shelby Township.
+She has been married for 37 years, has one daughter and two beautiful granddaughters.
+Trish has served as a Sunday school teacher, Junior/Senior High youth mentor, deacon, elder and currently a Stephen Ministry Leader.